jpvaishnav/Data-Structures/README.md

-Traditional Data structure and standerd algorithm implemntation in c language.
+### Conventional Data structure and Algorithms implementation in C language